 The Symantec Research Labs Graduate Fellowship

-Symantec is accepting applications for the 2013 Fellowship.
-Award decisions will be made at the beginning of July 2013.
+Symantec is accepting applications for the 2016 Fellowship Program.
+Award decisions will be made in January 2016.

-Symantec will award Symantec Research Labs (SRL) Storage and Systems Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
-A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business such as storage, backup, virtualization, cloud computing, big data infrastructure,
+Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
+A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business.
+We are soliciting applications for the following areas:

-Provisions of the Award The SRL Storage and Systems Graduate Fellowship (up to $20,000 USD) is provided to cover either one year of tuition fees of the student, or to reimburse expenses incurred by the student to engage into research collaboration with Symantec (e.g. travel expenses, hardware, etc.).
-If the fellowship is to cover the tuition, it will be made through the university.
+Provisions of the Award The SRL Graduate Fellowship provides up to $20,000 USD that may be used to cover one year of the student’s tuition fees and to reimburse expenses incurred by the student to engage into research collaboration with Symantec, such as conference registration fees, travel expenses, hardware, etc. If the fellowship is to cover tuition, this portion of the award will be made through the university.

-- Applying students must attend a university in a Ph.D. program focusing on systems research.
+- Applying students must be enrolled in a Ph.D. program.

-- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as storage, backup, virtualization, cloud computing, big data infrastructure, etc.
+- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as security, cloud computing, virtualization, machine learning, data mining, etc.

 Required Application Information